 Negative pressure monitoring sensor system

 As an example, an isolation ward in a hospital will be a negative pressure room.
-The pressure is always slightly lower than the outside areas.
-In this case, the bacteria inside the room will not go to the outside of the room.
-As the pressure is always negative, there will be a tendency for outside air to enter into this room, but not vice versa.
+The pressure is always lower than in the outside areas.
+In this case, the bacteria or virus inside the room will not go to the outside of the room.
+As the pressure is always lower, there will be a tendency for outside air to enter this room, but not vice versa.

 Positive pressure monitoring sensors for Central Sterile Supply Department (CSSD)

 An example of a positive pressure room will be the Central Sterile Supply Department (CSSD) in a hospital.
 This room contains sterile items in a hospital.
 Contaminated air from other areas should not enter this room.
-Hence, this room has a slightly higher pressure than the outside.
+Hence, this room has a higher pressure than the outside.
 The air inside the CSSD room may go out of the room, but not vice versa.
-In case the air pressure inside the CSSD room becomes equal to the outside air pressure, it is an alarm condition.
+If the air pressure inside the CSSD room becomes equal to the outside air pressure, it is an alarm condition.

 Differential Room Pressure recording connected to BMS

-We can connect our differential room pressure monitoring system to a central recording system.
-If you want to record only pressure separately it is possible.
-If you have many such rooms, we can centralize all the data and store on a cloud-based server.
+You may connect a differential room pressure monitoring system to a central computer.
+If you want to record only pressure it is possible.
+If you have many such rooms, we can centralize all the data and store it on a cloud-based server.

-This phone dialer system will generate calls to 4 operators and send SMS also simultaneously.
+This phone dialer system will generate calls to 4 operators and send SMS.
 It can deliver a custom-recorded voice message such as ‘pressure is low in CSSD room 2’.
-The system will call the operators one by one until anyone picks the call.
-All the people will receive SMS alerts simultaneously.
+The system will call the operators one by one until anyone picks up the call.
+All people will receive SMS alerts.

 Isolation room monitoring and alert

-To watch this, you can use our system.
+To watch this, you can use our monitoring system.
 One pressure sensor will be inside the isolation room and the other will be outside the room.
-The system will continuously check that the pressure inside the room is always at a negative pressure.
+The system will check that the pressure inside the room is always at negative pressure.
 Otherwise, the system can provide alerts as programmed.

-Pressure sensor for operation theatre in hospitals
+Pressure sensors for operation theatre in hospitals

-Pressure sensor for CSSD room in hospitals
+Pressure sensors for CSSD rooms in hospitals

 Pressure sensors for Pathology and histology laboratories